Why make a will?

 - This is made easier if someone with technological knowledge is appointed by will as a digital executor and given specified powers to deal with the digital estate, as defined in the will.

-Pets – make arrangements for their maintance and leave provision
+Pets- make arrangements for their maintenance and leave provision

-- What about me?
-Your pets & your will” is a useful guide by the Young Lawyers Animal Law Committee of the Law Society of New South Wales containing practical information to consider in deciding what to do.
+The Young Lawyers Animal Law Committee of the Law Society of New South Wales have compiled a useful guide What about me?
+Your pets & your will” containing practical information to consider when deciding what to do.

 Estate administration – administrative efficiency, costs to the estate